unpoly/unpoly3-slides/index.md

 Implementing conditional requests in Ruby on Rails
 ==================================================

-**If you're not a Rails user**, skip to a slide without the Rails logo ↗.
+**If you're not a Rails user**, skip to a slide without the Rails logo in the corner ↗.

 While you can manually manage and compare `request.headers['ETag']` and `response.headers['ETag']` in your controllers, Rails ships with helpers to help deal with ETags.